CharlieMcGoldrick/synaptic-surge/README.md

 <h3>Known Bugs</h3>

 - Mobile Menu - Clicking on nav content that is on the same page will scroll but the menu won't close.
 E.g. about.html > #dropdown-section-about
-- Mobile Hover - Hover styles stay implemented when using a touch screen.
+- Tap Highlight - Clicking a link on mobile has an unintended highlight (this highlight is a default browser behaviour)

 <h3>Fixed Bugs</h3>